rjungemann/cacophony/README.md

 * Tests
 * Docs
 * Break out goodies into their own file
-* Timeout for engine calls
 * Move example into their own file
-* Some simplified interface for defining synths and samplers
+* Some simplified interface for defining synths
 * Smooth out DSLs